syzygyexe/E-commerce/readme.md

-## Ecommerce
+## E-commerce

-Powered by the MERN stack.
+E-commerce web-site powered by the MERN stack.